 Traveller's diarrhoea is diarrhoea that develops during, or shortly after, travel abroad.
-It is caused by eating food, or drinking water, contaminated by germs (microbes) including bacteria, viruses and parasites.
+It is caused by consuming food and water, contaminated by germs (microbes) including bacteria, viruses and parasites.
 Other symptoms can include high temperature (fever), being sick (vomiting) and tummy (abdominal) pain.
 In most cases it causes a mild illness and symptoms clear within 3 to 4 days.
 Specific treatment is not usually needed but it is important to drink plenty of fluids to avoid lack of fluid in the body (dehydration).
-Always make sure that you visit your GP surgery or travel clinic for health advice in plenty of time before your journey - some GPs offer travel advice but if yours doesn't then you may need to go to a private travel clinic.
+Always make sure that you get any advice that you need in plenty of time before your journey - some GPs offer travel advice but if yours doesn't then you may need to go to a private travel clinic.

 What is traveller's diarrhoea?

-Traveller's diarrhoea (sometimes called 'Dehli belly') is diarrhoea that develops during, or shortly after, travel abroad.
+Traveller's diarrhoea is diarrhoea that develops during, or shortly after, travel abroad.
 Diarrhoea is defined as: 'loose or watery stools (faeces), usually at least three times in 24 hours.'

 What causes traveller's diarrhoea?